DanielKinnito/2024-Mobile-team-track-Ecommerce_App-Daniel-Mekonnen/TASKPROGRESS.md

 - Update the project documentation to include information about architecture, data flow. ✔️
 - Ensure that the documentation is clear and comprehensive. ✔️
 - Make sure that you write on github readme.md ✔️

+## Task 11
+### Contracts of Data Sources
+In this task, you will be applying the concepts learned from the provided learning material to create an Ecommerce app using Flutter.
+Your app 	will utilize the principles of contracts, repository dependencies, network information, local data sources, and setting up the repository.
+### Requirements
+- Contract and Repository: ✔️
+  - Implement a contract that defines the methods a repository must  fulfill, similar to the approach described in the learning material. ✔️
+- Create interfaces or abstract classes for repository dependencies, such as remote and local data sources. ✔️

+## Task 12
+### Implement Repository
+In this task, you will be applying the concepts learned from the provided learning material to create an Ecommerce app using Flutter.
+Your app will utilize the principles of contracts, repository dependencies, local data sources, and setting up the repository.
+### Requirements:
+- Contract and Repository:
+- Set up a basic structure for your repository, and you're implementing all the logic at this stage for the repository contracts from the domain layer. ✔️
+  - Use local datasource when network is unavailable ✔️
+  - Use remote datasource when network is available ✔️

+## Task 13
+### Implement Network Info
+The task involves adding enhancements to an existing Ecommerce mobile app.
+The app currently allows users to manage their tasks by adding, updating, and deleting items from their Ecommerce list.
+The objective is to introduce additional functionalities such as caching and network connectivity detection that enhance the user experience.
+### Task Features and Enhancements
+- Implement a NetworkInfo class and utilize it within the repository to ascertain the presence or absence of a network connection. ✔️

+## Task 14
+### Implement Local Data Source
+In this task, you will be implementing a local datasource for the Ecommerce app.
+The local datasource will be useful when  the user is not connected to the internet and the app is forced to show cached items.
+It will be also useful to show temporary items while the app is loading products from a remote server.
+### Requirements:
+- Implement local datasource implementation that implements the ProductLocalDatasource interface(contract) Use shared preference to store products locally ✔️

+## Task 15
+### Implement Remote Data Source
+In this task, you will be implementing a remote datasource for the Ecommerce app.
+### Requirements:
+- Implement remote datasource implementation that implements the ProductRemoteDatasource interface(contract) ✔️

+## Task 16
+### Improve Code Organization and Reusability
+- In this task, you will enhance the code organization and reusability of the Ecommerce app.
+By following best practices, you will improve the maintainability and efficiency of the codebase.
+[In-Progress]